The three main branches of Buddhism are Mayahana, Hinayana and Theravada,. They are

 deliverance from the

 Holy Spirit.
-The Buddhists realized Theravada Buddhism was totally outclassed by
+The Buddhists realized Buddhism was totally outclassed by

 Christianity.
 The new teachings they came up with hark back to the gospel

-Hinayana is a later compromise between the above.
-It still
+Theravada or Hinayana is a later compromise between the above.

 "ascend" by deeds done for the good of others, to save them from